 What if I return a proxy card but do not make specific choices?

 If you return a signed and dated proxy card without making any voting selections, your shares will be voted FOR ALL" nominees for director and "FOR" Proposal 2.
-If any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best discretion.

 Who is paying for this proxy solicitation?